A one hour walk around the fascinating

 Tours full refundable within 24 hours.

-Meet at University Ave main gates at 10am, first tour and 11.30am second tour (see map).
+Meet at University Ave main gates at 11.00am (see map).

 The Sydney University Art collection includes over 7,000 works of art including paintings, drawings, sculpture, photography, video, prints, glass and ceramics.
 Like most other galleries and museums around the world, only the public can see a fraction at any one time.